archetype-org/golem-proposal/README.md

 * As a Hoon Dev, I need to be able to publish my desk to the registry, so that they can be reused by other contributors as a des dependency
   Creation Pt.
 II
 * As a Hoon Dev, I need to be able to create a project with a %lick connection set up, so that I can build a IOT app with the same standards as my other projects
-* As a Hoon Dev, I need to be able to create a project with a shoe.hoon set up, so that I can build a CLI app with the same standards as my GUI projects
+* As a Hoon Dev, I need to be able to create a project with a shoe.Hoon set up, so that I can build a CLI app with the same standards as my GUI projects
-* As a Hoon Dev, I need to be able to create a project with phaser.io as the glob, so that I can build a HTML5 game for urbit
+* As a Hoon Dev, I need to be able to create a project with phaser.io as the glob, so that I can build a HTML5 game for Urbit
-* As a Hoon Dev, I need to be able to create a project with aframe.js as the glob, so that I can build a HTML5 game for urbit Running Pt.
+* As a Hoon Dev, I need to be able to create a project with aframe.js as the glob, so that I can build a HTML5 game for Urbit Running Pt.
 II
-* As a Hoon Dev, I need to be able to provision multiple fakeships, so that I can test interactions between instances of the same agent
+* As a Hoon Dev, I need to be able to provision multiple fake-ships, so that I can test interactions between instances of the same agent
-* As a Hoon Dev, I need to be able to provision fakeships with specific desks, so that I can test interactions between different desks that have dependencies
+* As a Hoon Dev, I need to be able to provision fake-ships with specific desks, so that I can test interactions between different desks that have dependencies
-* As a Hoon Dev, I need to be able to rebuild all my fakeships, so that I can hard reset my test environment Package mgmt pt.
+* As a Hoon Dev, I need to be able to rebuild all my fake-ships, so that I can hard reset my test environment Package mgmt pt.
 II
 * As a Hoon Dev, I need to be able to search packages on the registry by name, so that I can find if it has what I need
 * As a Hoon Dev, I need to be able to install a package from the registry, so that I can find reuse the code